Rafayel1998/OS1/OS1/ReadMe.txt

 Input Test number to start:
 Here's the mapping of [Pressed key]->[Test to run] Integer value from 1 to 17: Respective problem
-Any other integer value: All tests
-Character(s) or number that is out of integer bounds: Terminates the program
+Any other integer value: All tests (Except 8 and 9) Character(s) or number that is out of integer bounds: Terminates the program If you want to exit program when standart input is the console and you're running problem 8 or 9 press Ctrl+C.